 With respect to ease of enforcement, assuming each element of a physically separable combination logo has been registered, enforcement is enhanced too, for the reasons already stated above.
 Having each element registered separately, even though they may only be used together, permits the Trademark Office to refuse registration of later marks that are confusingly similar to either the verbal or non-verbal element.
 In the event that the Trademark Office doesn’t see a conflict for some unexplained reason, the non-integrated combination logo format also enhances the trademark owner’s ability to challenge registration of another’s mark that may not be confusingly similar to the combined elements, but to one of them.

-This blog post (first published unedited here) is provided for educational purposes only.
-It is not intended to be advertising, and it is not intended to be and should not be relied upon as a source of legal advice.
-You should not rely upon the content without first seeking the advice of legal counsel.
-The author of this blog post and his employer, Winthrop & Weinstine, P.A., expressly disclaims all liability in respect to actions taken, or not taken, based upon the content of this blog post.
+This post, first published unedited here, is for educational purposes only.
+It shouldn’t be relied upon as a source of legal advice.
+The author and his employer, Winthrop & Weinstine, P.A., disclaims all liability in respect to actions taken, or not taken, based upon the content of the post.

 - USPTO: United States Patent and Trademark Office